emulation-plans/emulation-plans/README.md

 APT/Group Name, then a Caldera specific named directory.

+- Plans contain a list of APT/Group Names
 - Each APT/Group should contain a `README.md` that defines any environment specific pre-requisites etc.
 - Abilties contains our abilities split into subdirectories full of tactics, the individual technique is then defined in the YML file.
 - Adversaries contain a list of abilities, a friendly name and a brief description.